PDF database documentation improved and Oracle support: dbdesc 4.0

 GO

+No luck, still can’t log in using the sa user.
 Here I started to be worried about this issue.
 I checked the system logs, nothing special there.
 Some errors reporting that ‘sa’ was unable to connect to SQL Server and nothing else.
 I also checked the SQL Server errorlog file.
 Everything seemed normal.

 I have to say that this company has no IT department per se, but a guy who regularly helps them with their domain, active directory, etc. This guy was on vacation and unreachable.